BattletechModders/IRTweaks/README.md

 #### Unit Modifier

 Units that have `IRTCalledShotMod` in their _StatCollection_ will take this modifier as the `CalledShotUnitMod `.
 The _StatCollection_ assumes an Int32 (integer) value.

+### Called Shot Location

+By setting `Combat.CalledShot.DisableAllLocations=true`, you can disable the selection of any location during a called shot.
+This will apply any relevant penalties and consume morale, but will randomize locations like a normal attack.
+The popup won't be displayed but the background will light up.

+If you instead set `Combat.CalledShot.DisableHeadshots=true`, the popup will be displayed normally but the head will not be a valid selection.
+You won't be able to click on it, though it is still displayed in the paper doll as normal.

+This restrictions do not apply to any units that are currently prone or shutdown.
+These units can be targeted with called shot as per vanilla.

+Additionally you can allow an actor to bypass this restriction by setting  `IRTCalledShotAlwaysAllow` statistic (Boolean) to true.
+Units with this set to true can always use the vanilla called shot location selection.

 ## Random Start By Difficulty